 “I would like to recommend Valerie Hsiung’s e f g.
 Her work in this collection is charged with exquisite pain, stitched with sonic ambiance designed to draw the human soul out of its tonic cave, and is created to teach us about compassion and longing and sincerity.
 Her line breaks are not as readily predictable, but they have a way of saturating our consciousness with a kind of enigmatic rhythm spoken from the mouth of a wise cosmos.
 I also love the way she reads her work – it’s filled with this unfathomable ache and forces us to surrender the garments that clothe our imagination, leaving us naked, wanting more.“–Vi Khi Nao, author of The Old Philosopher and Fish in Exile

-Poet and performer Valerie Hsiung is the author of three full-length poetry collections: e f g: a trilogy (Action Books, 2016), incantation inarticulate (O Balthazar Press, 2013), and under your face (2013).
-Her poetry and interviews can be found or is forthcoming in an array of places, including American Letters & Commentary, Apiary, Black Nerd Problems, Bone Bouquet, Cloud Rodeo, Cosmonauts Avenue, Denver Quarterly, DIAGRAM, Diode Poetry Journal, Hayden’s Ferry Review, Luna Luna Magazine, Mad Hatters’ Review, Moonshot, New Delta Review, PEN Poetry Series, Prelude, RealPoetik, Tammy, VOLT, and Yes Poetry.
-She has performed at Casa Libre en la Solana, Common Area Maintenance, Leon Gallery, Poetic Research Bureau, Rhizome, Shapeshifter Lab, and Treefort Music Festival, among elsewhere.
-Born in Cincinnati, Ohio, Hsiung studied literary translation at Brown University and is currently based out of Brooklyn, New York, where she works as a modern-day matchmaker.
+Poet and performer Valerie Hsiung is the author of three full-length poetry collections: e f g (Action Books, 2016), incantation inarticulate (O Balthazar Press, 2013), and under your face (2013).
+Her poetry and interviews can be found or is forthcoming in an array of places, including American Letters & Commentary, Apiary, Black Nerd Problems, Bone Bouquet, Cloud Rodeo, Cosmonauts Avenue, Denver Quarterly, DIAGRAM, Diode Poetry Journal, The Fanzine, Flapperhouse, Galavant, Hayden’s Ferry Review, Luna Luna Magazine, Mad Hatters’ Review, Moonshot, New Delta Review, PEN Poetry Series, Pinwheel, Prelude, RealPoetik, Tammy, VOLT, and Yes Poetry.
+She has performed at Casa Libre en la Solana, Common Area Maintenance, A Leon Affair at Leon Gallery, Milk Run, Poetic Research Bureau, Rhizome, The Silent Barn, and Treefort Music Festival, among elsewhere.
+Born in Ohio, Hsiung studied literature and translation at Brown University, and is currently based out of New York, where she works as a modern-day matchmaker.
 She serves as an editor for Poor Claudia.